High Weald National Landscape: Landscape

-The entire Weald was once heavily wooded and, even though the vast woodland that lay between the North Downs and South Downs, which was known to the Celtic Britons as Coit Andred, to the Romans as Silva Anderida, and to the Saxons first as Andredesleage and later Andredesweald, has been much reduced and fragmented as the result of human activity over the last 1,500 years, woodland remains at a much higher density in the High Weald than elsewhere.
+The Weald was once densely wooded.
+The vast forest between the North and South Downs was called Coit Andred by the Celtic Britons, Silva Anderida by the Romans, and Andredesleage or Andredesweald by the Saxons.
+Much of it has been cleared or broken up by humans over the past 1,500 years.
+However, the High Weald still has a much higher woodland density than other areas.

 At the time of the Domesday Book, 1086, the High Weald was the most wooded natural area in England.
 Today, 24.6% of the AONB is woodland, compared with a national figure of about 9%.
 Of this, 17.6% is ancient woodland; in other words, over half the area's woodlands are ancient.
 The area of the High Weald AONB represents only 1% of England yet it has 3.4% of England's woodlands, making it one of the most densely wooded landscapes.

 The highest sandstone hills of the High Weald are referred to as the Weald Forest Ridge.
 This ridge includes a number of ancient heathland forests, notably Ashdown Forest, St Leonards Forest, Worth Forest and Dallington Forest.
 Ancient woodland covers 22% of the Weald Forest Ridge (total woodland cover is 40%), which represents a significant proportion of the resource in the UK.